CLiz17/pre-processing/README.md

 - Annotate the resized face images with appropriate labels indicating whether they belong to real individuals (0) or synthetic/generated faces (1).

-## Result
+## Data

-- Input :

 - Real : 2500 images from 12 subjects
 - Fake : 500 images from 11 subjects

-- Output :
-  - Real :
-  - Fake :